Hamza-Ikiou/CalculatriceSOAP/README.md

 ## Prerequisites

-This application was developed in Java using the 1.8 JDK in the context of a school project.
+You will need a java 1.8 JDK

 ## Starting the Application